-Do you know which “rules” other families have regarding screen time, what games they allow their kids to play and so on?
-The only way to know is to ask other parents, communicate with them and get some insights.
-Bring it up for discussion next time you meet another parent with kids in a similar age as your kids are in.
+Do you know which “rules” other families have regarding screen time, what games they allow their kids to play, and so on?
+The only way to know is to ask other parents, communicate with them, and get some insights.
+Bring it up for discussion next time you meet another parent with kids of a similar age as your kids are in.

 Just as I wrote earlier about offer freedom within limits, one excellent way to do it is to write actual contracts for devices with your kids.
 I believe your kids will impress you with the level of responsibility they will be able to take and are willing to take.
 The best thing is if you ask your kid to write the contract, then you can discuss it and come up with an agreement that gains both of you.

-The responsibility to help your kids to keep the devices unbroken, lies on us as parents.
+The responsibility to help your kids to keep the devices unbroken lies with us as parents.
 No matter how much you tell your kids to be careful with the devices, accidents will happen.
-To save energy and money, make sure to have a protection on your devices that can handle kids that play.
+To save energy and money, make sure to have protection on your devices that can handle kids that play.
 Choose tech they can’t break.

 Keep in mind, software programs are not substitutes for communication or adult supervision!

-Please feel free to write a comment below with your opions in this area.
-I would love to hear about what you think.
+Please feel free to write a comment below with your opinions in this area.
+I would love to hear what you think.